mattryder97/Syracuse-Final-Portfolio/Heart Disease Prediction/readme.md

 This word documents is a "prettier" output from the RMD file.
 This can be opened in Microsoft Word and is the best format for reading the report on the project.

 #### heart.csv
 This csv is the data file that was used for this project.
-The dataset was download from https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility and can be viewed in Microsoft Excel.
+The dataset was downloaded from https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility and can be viewed in Microsoft Excel.